xoxosweden.com

 Found in images

-Today is Epiphany – what used to be similar to today's Halloween in the 19th century...
+Thirteenth day of Christmas, Epiphany - what used to be similar to today's Halloween in the 19th century..

 Image

+With Trettondagen - Epiphany (January 6) over and Tjugondedag Knut 'Twentieth Day Knut' coming up on January 13, Christmas is over even in Sweden.
 Costumes, ghosts, and wild parties.
 No, it’s not a description of Halloween but rather Epiphany celebrations in the old days.
-Today, Trettondagen or Epiphany in English, is a fairly tame holiday in Sweden, but it wasn’t always like that – in the old days, January 6th was celebrated with great hullabaloo.
+Tomorrow, Trettondagen or Epiphany in English, is a fairly tame holiday in Sweden, but it wasn’t always like that – in the old days, January 6th was celebrated with great hullabaloo.
 Still a holiday in Sweden most people also take the previous day, the Twelfth Night (Trettondagsafton) off from work.

 “But on the island of Möja, it’s just like old times.
-They sing mediaeval songs and walk around with a great, shining star,” Kättström Höök explains.
+They sing medieval songs and walk around with a great, shining star,” Kättström Höök explains.
+Stjärnsångare, Singers to the star, on Möja dress up similar to the star boys of Lucia or the lussegubbar of west Sweden of olden times Lesser known about Lucia celebrations.

 Möja is an island in the Stockholm archipelago, only accessible by boat Möja tourist information (in Swedish)